Coronavirus - if you're worried about working

 If you think your employer is treating you badly, you can talk to an adviser.

 Check what your employer should do to keep you safe at work

-You should work from home unless it's not possible.
+The Scottish government says you should work from home if you can.
 Read more about working from home on the Scottish government website.